Skip to main content

 1. Clone the repository.

-git clone https://github.com/jellyfin/jellyfin.git
+git clone https://github.com/jellyfin/jellyfin-packaging.git

-cd jellyfin
+cd jellyfin-packaging

 2. Initialize the submodules.